kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/10-AJAX-REST-API-1/01-loading-sample-data.md

 `data/load-sample-files.data.js`

-* Not part of our application
-    - So we need to require all the environmental variables
+* This is not part of our application so we need to require all the environmental variables

 `require('dotenv').config({ path: __dirname + '/../variables.env' });`